docwhat/website/src/pages/pi/2013-01-11-markup-html-tags-and-formatting.md

 Multi line blockquote with a cite reference:

 > People think focus means saying yes to the thing you've got to focus on.
+But
-But that's not what it means at all.
-It means saying no to the hundred other good ideas that there are.
+> that's not what it means at all.
+It means saying no to the hundred other
+> good ideas that there are.
 You have to pick carefully.
-I'm actually as proud of the things we haven't done as the things I have done.
-Innovation is saying no to 1,000 things.
+I'm actually as proud
+> of the things we haven't done as the things I have done.
+Innovation is
+> saying no to 1,000 things.
+>

-<cite>Steve Jobs</cite> --- Apple Worldwide Developers' Conference, 1997
+> <cite>Steve Jobs - Apple Worldwide Developers' Conference, 1997</cite>
-{: .small}

 ## Footnotes